davps/algorithms-and-data-structures/README.md

 ```
 ![Demo Digraph 2](./assets/graph2.png?raw=true)

-you can even draw a fancier version like this:
+and you can even draw a fancier version, like this:

 ```
 digraph g {